seinwave/nuggulator-v1/README.md

 Results get shunted to the `Google Maps` `Places API`, and it sends an appropriate response back.

-About as simple as could be, really.
+About as simple as could be.

 ## Where'd you get your Nugget data?